litegapps/litegapps.github.io/content/blog/Custom_rom/poco f5/Lineage-20.md

 ---

-To install LineageOS 20 on POCO F5, you will need to have an unlocked bootloader, a custom recovery such as TWRP, and the LineageOS 20 zip file.
-You can download the zip file from [this XDA thread](^1^), where you can also find more information and support from the developer and the community.

 The installation process is fairly simple and straightforward, but make sure to backup your data before proceeding.
 Here are the steps to follow:

 - Boot into TWRP recovery by holding the power and volume up buttons.